 kid, never ever winding up with a well-trained strong

 adult soprano singer.
-Women, as we have noted, were
+Women, as we have noted, were out of

 There were two ways to get post-pubescent male sopranos.
 The first was to train the "falsetto" voice, that bit of vocal chord contortionism which puts out that high, breaking voice associated today mainly with certain kinds of folk music, such as the Swiss yodel or American country music.
 "Falsetto", in Italian, is a diminutive of "false", and that is just how the public felt about it: a false little voice, a scrawny and brittle stand-in for the real thing, completely unacceptable to music-lovers.

-Enter a solution which made
+Enter a solution

-the purists happy, putting them, uh, on the cutting
+which made the purists happy, putting them, uh, on the

-called "natural falsetto".
+perversely called "natural falsetto".
 It was, in fact, the

 castrato.
 The eunuch.
-Beginning in the late 1500's,
+Beginning in the late 1500's, young

-better "make a joyful noise unto the Lord".
+"make a joyful noise unto the Lord".

-of famed castrato Farinelli
+Portrait of famed

 by Corrado Gianquinto

 The "white voice" of the subsequent adult male soprano was so remarkable that with the beginnings in the early 1600's of opera and music performed outside the church, the castrato soared to secular prominence.
 For two-hundred years they were the most sought-after of voices on European stages.
 They were wondrous: such was the dynamic, abstract quality of their virtuoso soprano and contralto voices, that they were often said to be more instrumental than vocal.
 They were intensely trained (loners and social outcasts that they were, they had little else to do but practice) and so flexible that they could warble along with the birdlike flights of flutes and clarinets.
 Today, we might describe such voices as "electronic".
 (Even their critics described them as heavenly: "The shrill celestial whine of eunuchs" was a favorite castratophobe jibe of the day.)
-Generally, however, they were popular—so much so that they often moved the public to hysteria.
+Generally, however, they were popular, so much so that they often moved the public to hysteria.
 The great Loreto Vittori (1604-1670) used to stoke the folks to such white-hot passion with his singing that they often threw open their garments!
 Once, while he was singing at a college of Jesuits, a mob stormed the place to hear him and sent the cardinals and nobles fleeing.
 (No doubt, it was Baroque Teenager doing all this ranting and raiment rending, returning home that evening to hear Baroque Parent lecture on the evils of modern music: "Do you think your mother and I went crazy like that over Palestrina's madrigals?
 Now there was music!")